All Products

 Server Load Balancer

-• CCM uses this instance as the load balancer for the Service.
-It configures the SLB instance based on other annotations and automatically creates multiple vServer groups.
+• CCM uses this instance as the load balancer for the service and configures it based on other annotations.
+It automatically creates multiple vServer groups for the SLB instance.

-• When the Service is deleted, CCM does not delete the existing SLB instance that you specified by its ID.
+• When the service is deleted, CCM does not delete the SLB instance that you specified by its ID.

-• CCM automatically creates and configures resources such as the SLB instance, listeners, and vServer groups based on the Service configuration.
-All these resources are managed by CCM.
+• CCM automatically creates and configures resources, such as the SLB instance, listeners, and vServer groups, based on the service configuration.
+All resources are managed by CCM.

 Listener